-Macedonia: Electricity imports and balance9.
-January 2015. / SEE Energy News
+Macedonia: Electricity imports and balance, SEE Energy News

 Macedonia is oriented towards import when it comes to electricity.
 Last year, they imported 66 million dollar worth of electricity from Serbia.
 In 2013, the total import exceeded 100 million euros.